threefoldfoundation/info_sdk/src/2_gettingstarted/getting_started_network.md

 You need to configure your machine to access the network by applying the wireguard configurations.
 This screen shows you the configuration you need to download in order to configure your device.
 Just click the download button and save the configuration locally and configure you device.

-Depending on your local system the configuration of Wireguard can have a different look.
+Depending on your local system the configuration of Wireguard could have a different look.
 But for all, the information required is shown in the configuration you have downloaded.

 #### On Linux system

-you can just use the `wg-quick` command directly with the file sent from the chatflow, like so:
+you could just use the `wg-quick` command directly with the file sent from the chatflow, like so:

 ```
 wg-quick up my_first_network.conf